|

 Permanent trailers

-Perm-Trailer is embossed at the bottom;
+Perm-Trailer is embossed at the bottom.
+These plates were always correctly used

-well, permanent.
-The ones I've seen do have the sticker well in the upper left corner nevertheless.
+sometime in 2017 do have the sticker well in the upper left corner nevertheless.

 |